 “Entrepreneurs search for — and create — value,” Pickens wrote in Boone Pickens: The Luckiest Guy in the World.
 “That underlying value is what my life is all about — whether the focus is the energy business or some other endeavor.”
-Throughout his career, he has been a stout supporter of entrepreneurs and leadership development.
+Throughout his career, he was a stout supporter of entrepreneurs and leadership development.

 Entrepreneurs of North Texas